-In a recent Radiolab podcast they pondered the question of what American objects would you preserve in the face of a cataclysmic event.
+In a recent Radiolab podcast, they pondered the question of what American objects would you preserve in the face of a cataclysmic event.
 While there was a great deal of disagreement on the topic, there was one accomplishment most people agreed should be preserved.
 Our trip to the moon.
 You can see why this would be an accomplishment most would agree should be preserved.
 In making it to the moon, we were inspired by our leaders… we came together as a society…we accomplished something seemingly miraculous… and there were heroes that took their Moonshot Moment.

-The Coronavirus has given educators a change to “take our Moonshot.”
-Our gloves are off.
-We have all been handed a blank sheet of paper.
+The Coronavirus has given educators a chance to “take our Moonshot”.
+Indeed, our gloves are off.
 Now is our chance to get this right.
 The obstacles that were too tough to climb in the past have been wiped out by the Coronavirus.
 The pace of change that was utterly unacceptable just three months ago is now accepted as the norm.
 We are the ones who are going to change to take care of our most precious commodity, our nation’s children.
-If educators get this right in 2020, they will be among the heroes of this story.
+Thus, if educators get this right in 2020, they will be among the heroes of this story.

 Health Environment for the 2020-21 Academic Year